arecker/blog/pages/home.md

 Latest Post

 * http://www.murderpedia.org/male.K/images/kaczynski_theodore/022.jpg
-* The Unibomber of Blogging
+* Welcome Home
-* Wordpress is easy and well-supported.
-I've refuted it and retreated into the Internet's backwoods.
+* Wordpress has served me well, but my soul long for stillness.
+Retreat with me into the backwoods of the Internet.
-* /blogging-unibomber
+* /welcome-home/

 News